 It’s a powerful sign that he is, of course,

 more than just a prophet, but God himself, become man.

-There are no more prophets.
+A third point: after Jesus comes, there are no more prophets.

 Instead, the Lord calls the Apostles;